 It is important to incorporate a power of attorney for financial and care decisions into an estate plan for many families with special needs children.
 This document will appoint someone (other than yourself) to make decisions on behalf of your child related to financial matters or other issues as you designate.
 This individual can pay bills, manage bank accounts, and ensure that income is coming in correctly.

-If your child also has capacity, even if he or she is considered disabled, he or she should also sign a power of attorney as well once they become an adult.
+If your child also has capacity, even if he or she is considered disabled, he or she should also sign a power of attorney as well once they becomes an adult.
 Creating advanced healthcare directives can also be helpful.
 This type of document allows someone else to make care decisions on behalf of your child as well.

 Letter of Intent